top of page

 This question is about exploring with curiosity.

-Uncovering what happens in your thinking and within your body sheds light
+Uncovering what happens in your thinking and within your body sheds light on your beliefs and learned patterns of reaction.

+These instinctual patterns are alive in you.
 And these "somatic responses" spark your life choices.

 Working somatically looks at behavior: HOW you respond and act (not just uncovering the feelings).

-we can introduce significant changes to familiar patterns.
+From this foundation,we can introduce significant changes to familiar patterns.

 I'll guide you to engage in these new possibilities and actively practice and grow .